top of page

 Our most exciting insight: The world’s capital markets were being rewired.
 The IPO wasn’t dead, it was going global.

-So we launched the Global Public Offering Fund.
+So we launched the GPO Fund.
 Not just to “invest,” but to fix a problem.
 To back the most ambitious founders.
 Leaders who wanted to take their companies public earlier in their lifecycle.
 Just like Oracle, Salesforce, and AOL did, long before “unicorn” became a buzzword.

 Our mission: help companies use the credibility, visibility, and financial flexibility of being public to build generation-defining businesses.